What's New

 The MCA Uranium Forum provides a national and international perspective on global nuclear fuel activities.
 The forum is focused on ensuring the Australian uranium industry is globally recognised as a safe, responsible, transparent and successful supplier of fuel for clean electricity generation.

-The good news is the nuclear ban can be reversed with a single amendment to the Environment Protection and Biodiversity Conservation Act 1999.
 Nuclear energy is a safe, readily deployable, zero emissions power source and should be included in Australia’s energy mix.
 It provides around 10 per cent of the world’s power, safely providing zero emission electricity to billions of people in more than 30 countries.

-Uranium mining is a prescribed nuclear action under the Commonwealth Environment Protection and Biodiversity Conservation Act.
+Uranium mining is a prescribed nuclear action under the EPBC Act.
 Before any uranium mine can be developed in Australia, it must be assessed and approved by the federal and state or territory governments.
 A typical assessment and approval process takes at least three years from referral to ministerial approval.

 All mining activity, including uranium mining, has an environmental impact which is moderated through environment assessment and approval processes, mining conditions and performance monitoring and reporting.
 The environmental performance of the uranium industry is scrutinised comprehensively with detailed reporting requirements.